Mental Health Support

 - Drug and alcohol concerns

 What can I expect from this service?

-This service is provided by a Registered Nurse who specialises in mental health and is based at student health at Waikato campus.
+This service is provided by Registered Nurses who specialise in mental health.
+We are based at student health at Waikato campus.

 The initial appointment will be a conversation about you and what has brought you in.
 This will ensure you are connected with the right supports as quickly as possible.
 The nurse will work with you to develop a plan, which will include possible interventions and supports.
 This may include education, resources, online tools, practical advice, tools, strategies and referral to on and off-campus services as needed.

 Students can make an appointment either in person at student health reception or by telephone by calling Student Health on (07) 838 4037